League War: Combatants

 In early October the militias of Cartago, Alajuela and Heredia besieged San José, blocking all their exits and entrances with artillery, infantry and cavalry riders.

 There were negotiations between the government and the insurgents before the outbreak of hostilities, to avoid the bloodshed.
 However, negotiations broke down on the 9 October when the Cartago militia, with some 1,300 men under Colonel Máximo Cordero and using the statue of the Virgin of the Angels as a standard, attacked San José by Curridabat.

 The government of Braulio Carrillo Colina entrusted General Antonio Pinto Soares (veteran and hero of the Battle of Ochomogo) and Sergeant Major Manuel Quijano with the defence of San José.
-The soldiers and citizens dug trenches and erected barricades as quickly as possible, and the San Jose militia went into combat.
+The soldiers and citizens dug trenches and erected barricades as quickly as possible, and the San José militia went into combat.

 At the same time the forces of Alajuela and Heredia, with some 3,000 men under the command of Alajuela Colonel José Ángel Soto, invaded San Juan del Murciélago.